KekBox/KBJS-Content-Pack/README.md

-# ArcCW-DOD-S
+# KBJS Content
-A DOD:S weapon pack for Garry's Mod based off ArcCW.
+A Content pack containing DOD:S Weapons, PolyTraps, Icons, and a bunch of other stuff